 Ms. Mattison’s most recent article, “How Can Lawyers Help the Music Industry Green Itself and Respond to the Climate Crisis?”, was published in the 2021 International Association of Entertainment Lawyers (“IAEL”) book, “Nationalism vs Globalism: Regional and Transnational Legal Issues Reshaping the Entertainment Industry”.
 A previous version of the article was published in June, 2020, as a digital “sneak preview” of the book.
 She previously co-authored the article “The Reality of Reality Television Competition Programs”, which was published in the July/August 2019 issue of The Pennsylvania Lawyer.
 Previous articles she wrote or co-wrote have appeared in books published by the IAEL in 2011, 2012, 2014, and 2016, and in the Journal of the International Alliance for Women in Music in 2015.

 Ms. Mattison is an Adjunct Professor at the Villanova University Charles Widger School of Law, where she co-teaches a course in Entertainment Law.
-She has been an invited speaker or moderator at Continuing Legal Education events hosted by the IAEL at the annual MIDEM convention in Cannes, France in 2008, 2009, 2011, 2012, 2014, 2016, 2017, and 2020 (MIDEM Digital Edition), and at Continuing Legal Education events hosted by the Pennsylvania Bar Institute, the University of Pennsylvania Law School, the TASA Group, and Widener University School of Law’s Sports and Entertainment Law Association.
-She has appeared as a speaker at the NATPE Miami Market & Conference in Miami, Florida; the Winter Music Conference in Miami, Florida; the 32nd International Wildlife Film Festival in Missoula, Montana; a symposium at Princeton University; a panel presentation hosted by Philadelphia Volunteer Lawyers for the Arts; the Lebanon Valley College VALE Media (formerly Music) Industries Conference VI, VII, and XI; the Hudson Valley Songfest 6; the Algonquin Film Festival; the Pennsylvania Performing Artists on Tour (“PennPAT”) Roster Artists Retreat; and the Music and Entertainment Industry Educators Association’s Regional Music Industry Conference.
+She has been an invited speaker or moderator at numerous Continuing Legal Education events hosted by the IAEL at the annual MIDEM convention in Cannes, France, and at Continuing Legal Education events hosted by the Pennsylvania Bar Institute, the University of Pennsylvania Law School, the TASA Group, and Delaware Law School’s Sports and Entertainment Law Association.
+She has appeared as a speaker at the NATPE Miami Market & Conference in Miami, Florida; the Winter Music Conference in Miami, Florida; the 32nd International Wildlife Film Festival in Missoula, Montana; a symposium at Princeton University; a panel presentation hosted by Philadelphia Volunteer Lawyers for the Arts; the Lebanon Valley College VALE Media (formerly Music) Industries Conference VI, VII, and XI; the Hudson Valley Songfest 6; the Algonquin Film Festival; the Pennsylvania Performing Artists on Tour (“PennPAT”) Roster Artists Retreat; the Music and Entertainment Industry Educators Association’s Regional Music Industry Conference; and an online panel presentation hosted by the Rotary Club of Ara Damansara (Kuala Lumpur, Malaysia).
 She has lectured to students of Southwestern Law School’s “Entertainment and Media Law LL.M.
 Online” program, and at the Villanova University Charles Widger School of Law, Penn State University’s Dickinson School of Law, and Temple University’s College of Engineering and Boyer College of Music and Dance.
 She has taught Business Law at the Art Institute of Philadelphia, and Music Business Management at Cabrini College/KAJEM Recording Arts Program.
 She has been an invited mentor or judge at numerous entertainment industry events.

 Ms. Mattison is a member of the bars of Pennsylvania and the District of Columbia as well as the United States District Court for the Eastern District of Pennsylvania.
 She belongs to the Philadelphia Bar Association, the International Association of Entertainment Lawyers, New York Women in Film & Television, and Philadelphia Women in Film & Television; is a Professional Member of The Recording Academy; and holds both writer and publisher memberships in BMI.